Answers on a donut – the Fields medal lecture of Manjul Bhargava

 Average way to million dollar prizes?

-The first theoretical evidence for the average rank of elliptic curves being bounded came in 1992 when mathematicians showed that the if generalised Riemann Hypothesis (a generalisation of the famous Riemann Hypothesis) and the Birch and Swinnerton-Dyer Conjecture are true (almost all the mathematical community believes that they are), then the average rank of elliptic curves is bounded.
+The first theoretical evidence for the average rank of elliptic curves being bounded came in 1992 when mathematicians showed that if the generalised Riemann Hypothesis (a generalisation of the famous Riemann Hypothesis) and the Birch and Swinnerton-Dyer Conjecture are true (almost all the mathematical community believes that they are), then the average rank of elliptic curves is bounded.
 "If you assume two million dollars worth of conjecture you can assume the average rank is bounded!" says Bhargava.
 (Both conjectures are in the list of seven Millennium Prize Problems, you can find out more here.)
 By the time Bhargava began to think about the question in 2003, mathematicians had managed to improve this bound through a number of results, all still conditional on the truth of the generalised Riemann Hypothesis and the Birch and Swinnerton-Dyer Conjecture: the latest result in 2007 proved that conditional to these results the average rank of an elliptic curve is bounded by 1.79.

 "So this was a very exciting question for me", says Bhargava.
 "The data seemed to totally not support the boundedness of average rank but these important and widely believed conjectures did.
 It would be nice if we could prove it wasn't bounded, he says, then we would have disproved the generalised Riemann hypothesis and the Birch or the Swinnerton-Dyer conjecture!"